Greenland: Cuisine

 The national dish of Greenland is suaasat, a soup made from seal meat.
-Meat from marine mammals, game, birds, and fish have a large role in the Greenlandic diet.
+Meat from marine mammals, game, birds, and fish have a large role in the diet.
 Due to the glacial landscape, most ingredients come from the ocean.
 Spices are seldom used besides salt and pepper.
 Greenlandic coffee is a "flaming" dessert coffee (set alight before serving) made with coffee, whiskey, Kahlúa, Grand Marnier, and whipped cream.
 It is stronger than the familiar Irish dessert coffee.

 Sport

 Sport is an important part of Greenlandic culture, as the population is generally quite active.
 Popular sports include association football, track and field, handball and skiing.
 Handball is often referred to as the national sport, and the men's national team was ranked among the top 20 in the world in 2001.
 Greenland has excellent conditions for skiing, fishing, snowboarding, ice climbing and rock climbing, although mountain climbing and hiking are preferred by the general public.
 Although the environment is generally ill-suited for golf, there is a golf course in Nuuk.

-Religion

-The majority of Greenlanders are members of the Lutheran Church.
-The Church of Greenland is a diocese of the Lutheran World Federation through the Evangelical Lutheran Church in Denmark.
-There are 17 parishes in the Church of Greenland.